totine/OStatki/README.md

 # Battleship
-Instructions for Linux to run only GUI: chmod +x run.sh
+Instructions for Linux to run only client version: chmod +x run_client.sh
-./run.sh
+./run_client.sh

-To run connection and client:
+To run server and client:

 `mvn clean install`

-`java -jar connection/target/connection-0.2.1.jar`
+`./run_client.sh`

-`java -jar client/target/client-0.2.1.jar`
+`./run_server.sh`

 If you encounter problems with running this script with success, make sure you are using Java 8.